check-spelling/auth0-verified-email-address-change/Profile/client/README.md

 ### `favicon.ico`

-A `favicon.ico` file can also be placed into the [`public`](public) folder prior to build, which will allow you to customize the shotcut icon used by the SPA (Single Page Application).
+A `favicon.ico` file can also be placed into the [`public`](public) folder prior to build, which will allow you to customize the shortcut icon used by the SPA (Single Page Application).
 Alternatively, the [`index`](public/index.html) file contained in the `public` folder can be modified and the shortcut icon link in the HTML header updated to reference an externally hosted icon.

 ## Issue Reporting